 You may have found yourself walking on eggshells regarding communication with an addicted loved one.
-Family therapy can be a helpful tool in providing your loved one and yourself with a safe space to talk, improve communication, and start healing.
+Creating boundaries helps relieve some of your mental stress and guides your loved one down the right path.
+Family therapy can also be a helpful tool in providing your loved one and yourself with a safe space to talk, improve communication, and start healing.
 It’s important to note that family therapy does not exclude friends or those who are not related to the addict.

 If you have a loved one struggling with addiction, it can be hard to find time for yourself.
 Self-care is of the utmost importance to be able to cope with a loved one’s addiction.
 Good self-care habits include regular exercise, a balanced diet, individual therapy, and engaging in hobbies.
 It’s easy to interpret self-care as a selfish action, however, personal self-care is paramount to being present for your loved ones.

 Asking for help and guidance in assisting your addicted loved one is critical.
 If you cannot ask for help, how can you expect your loved one to accept help?
 Addiction can create a sense of helplessness and isolation for those who suffer from it, and to those who bear witness to it.
 While you may feel alone, I promise that you are not.
 Attend a local Al-Anon meeting, engage in family therapy, practice good self-care, and engage in a family and friend support group for addiction.
 Remember, it takes a village to recover.